Middle School (6-8)

 We learn through experience.

 Some of the most important work we do happens outside the classroom.
-Different grades visit the Hoffman Challenge Course at the Cornell Team and Leadership Center—an opportunity to connect mind and body, build community, and challenge themselves in new ways.
+This year, 6th grade visited Syracuse University’s Challenge Course on south campus, while 7th grade visited the Hoffman Challenge Course at the Cornell Team and Leadership Center—an opportunity to connect mind and body, build community, and challenge themselves in new ways.
 Eighth graders take an annual trip to Washington, D.C., where they explore the culture and history of the nation’s capital and get direct experience with community building and urban education.

 There’s much more to know about the Middle School.
 Perusing the Middle School course guide is a good place to start—but the best way to get a sense of who we are and how we work is to Inquire to Admissions to start a conversation or schedule a campus tour!